 About Athens, Greece

-As the capital and the largest city of Greece, Athens is a cosmopolitan metropolis and center for the cultural, political, and financial life in the country.
+As the capital and the largest city of Greece, Athens is a cosmopolitan metropolis and center for the cultural, political and financial life in the country.
 It is one of the oldest cities in the world with a recorded history of 3,400 years, and is also home to two UNESCO World Heritage Sites.
-The urban area of Athens is home to over three million people.
+The urban area of Athens is home to over 3 million people.

 Popular Destinations in Athens

-Looking for activities once your private jet arrives in Athens?
-Besides museums and preserved historical sites, Athens also boasts many fantastic parks, shopping opportunities, and tourist attractions.
+Besides museums and preserved historical sites, Athens also boasts many fantastic parks, shopping opportunities and tourist attractions.
 Here are some of the top picks for your travel itinerary:

 National Archaeological Museum: This is the largest archaeological museum in Greece, and is by far the most important museum in Athens.
 The National Archaeological Museum is very important internationally as it contains a vast array of artifacts spanning a period of more than five millennia.
 The most notable of the museum’s collections are the Sculptures collection, the Santorini findings and the Egyptian Art collection.
 The Mask of Agamemnon is one of the best-known pieces on display in the museum.

 Odeon of Herodes Atticus: For many tourists, this destination presents an opportunity to see a critically acclaimed play in an unbeatable setting.
 Of the 148 theatrical stages found in Athens, none are more imposing than the Odeon of Herodes Atticus.
-Athens has more theatrical stages than any other cities in the world.
+Athens has more theatrical stages than any other cities in the world, yet this theatre is the one not to be missed.
 From May to October each year, this theater hosts the Athens Festival.
-There are plenty of open-air garden cinemas to choose from.
+For film buffs, there are plenty of open-air garden cinemas to choose from.

-Athens Concert Hall (Megaron Moussikis): Athens also supports live music and this concert hall consistently attracts world class artists, ensembles, composers, and conductors.
+Athens Concert Hall (Megaron Moussikis): Athens also supports live music and this concert hall consistently attracts world class artists, ensembles, composers and conductors.
 Since its opening in 1991, this venue has gained a reputation as one of the best cultural centers in Europe and has acclaimed acoustics.
+Tourists who are eager to enjoy all that Athens has to offer usually flock to attend one of the many art events and performances held here throughout the year.

 The Athens Planetarium: The first planetarium of Greece was founded in 1966 and the Institution Eugenidou created a digital planetarium in 2003.
 This is one of the best-equipped and largest digital planetariums in the world.
 The central dome is 82 feet in diameter, has a surface area of 10,000 square feet and the screen provides a 3D 360-degree view.
 The 280-seat planetarium also shows many IMAX movies and other high-tech shows about Ancient Greece.